Black Sea

-The Black Sea is a marginal mediterranean sea of the Atlantic Ocean lying between Europe and Asia, east of the Balkans, south of the East European Plain, west of the Caucasus, and north of Anatolia.
+The Black Sea is a marginal sea lying between Europe and Asia, east of the Balkans, south of the East European Plain, west of the Caucasus, and north of Anatolia.
 It is bounded by Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
-The Black Sea is supplied by major rivers, principally the Danube, Dnieper, and Don.
+The Black Sea is supplied by major rivers, principally the Danube, Dnieper and Dniester.
 Consequently, while six countries have a coastline on the sea, its drainage basin includes parts of 24 countries in Europe.